JamesBullin/Birdie/Goals, Reviews. Retrospective.md

 * A very basic user interface was implemented
 * Scaffolding the database proved difficult.
   * The default project of the package manager console was changed to the Models project, which resolved the problem.
-* Tests for CRUD operations were created
+* Tests for database access (CRUD) operations were created

 Did Not Start: